 1. Wondershare Filmora9

 Filmora’s biggest draw is its sheer versatility and breadth of features.
 Its user-friendly and intuitive interface is packed full of features and allows you to drag and drop video clips and effects into your editing timeline.

 Filmora 9 is available as a free download but your exported videos will feature a watermark.
-If you’d like to create videos without a watermark there are two individual paid plans to choose from: a lifetime plan for a one-time fee of $59.99 or an annual subscription of $44.99.
+If you’d like to create videos without a watermark there are a couple of individual paid plans to choose from, starting from $51.99 per year.

 2. Adobe Spark